Silvenga/silvenga.com/src/posts/2024/btrfs-and-lessons-learned.md

 If any of these values are non-zero, you likely have a hardware problem.
 As always, monitor SMART if possible.

-> Morgan, from [Doing Stuff](https://doingstuff.dev/), mentioned [kdave/btrfsmaintenance](https://github.com/kdave/btrfsmaintenance), to get new BTRFS users started with a good reference.
+> Morgan, from [Doing Stuff](https://doingstuff.dev/), mentioned [kdave/btrfsmaintenance](https://github.com/kdave/btrfsmaintenance), to get new BTRFS users started with a good reference of what scripts you can have in your maintenance toolbox.

 ### COW Exacerbates Fragmentation